boazsegev/plezi-website/docs/guides/hello_world.html.md

 * Use a template file to render our data.
 * Use a layout for all our Html rendered pages.
 * Handle 404 errors gracefully.
-* Add an AJAX JSON rewite-route to set our reponse format.
+* Add an AJAX JSON (AJAJ) rewite-route to set our reponse format.
 * Send the response in JSON format when requested (using the power of templates and layouts).
 * Install Github's render engine and use that instead of our original render engine (but we will keep the layout).